software-mansion/react-native-screens/native-stack/README.md

 ### Status bar managment

 With `native-stack`, the status bar can be managed by `UIViewController` on iOS.
+It requires:

-It requires enabling (or deleting) `View controller-based status bar appearance` in your Info.plist file and so disables the option to use React Native's `StatusBar` component.
-For each of those 3 props to work, you also need to **add `#import <RNScreens/UIViewController+RNScreens.h>` in your project's `AppDelegate.m`** (you can see this change applied in the `AppDelegate.m` of `Example` project).
+1. Enabling (or deleting) `View controller-based status bar appearance` in your Info.plist file (and so disables the option to use React Native's `StatusBar` component).
+2. Adding `#import <RNScreens/UIViewController+RNScreens.h>` in your project's `AppDelegate.m` (you can see this change applied in the `AppDelegate.m` of `Example` project).

 #### `statusBarStyle`